pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 ```
 Update my address
 ```
-Besides that, you can ask what is your time off balance.
+After that, you can ask what is your time off balance.
 ```
 What is my time off balance?
 ```